nick-prater/newstead-pre-school/content/prospectus.md

 4. **Learning and Development**:
 Children develop and learn in different ways and at different rates.
 The framework covers the education and care of all children in early years provision including children with special educational needs and disabilities.

-A [Parents Guide to the Early Years Foundation Stage](/welcome_pack/EYFS_Parents_Guide.pdf) is included in our welcome pack.
+We include [What to Expect When](http://www.foundationyears.org.uk/files/2015/04/4Children_ParentsGuide_2015_FINAL_WEBv2.pdf) in our welcome pack, as a guide to your child's learning and development through the Early Years Foundation Stage.

 # How we provide for development and learning #